DanielJean007/RPI_LIRC_NodeJS-Project/README.md

       Move the folders 'db/', 'views/' and the file 'app.js' to the folder 'lirc_web'.

       This will change the behaviour of the website where we can access the remote controls.
-      First, we added a login area.
+      Since our local server is going to be tunneled, it'll need a login area.
-      Since we'll be tunneling our local server.
       It's NOT interesting the everyone with the link could access the devices in our house.
       It's better if ONLY people with username and password could to it.